'Payment in rubles': Putin stuns world with shock move

 On the President's Tuesday nightly address (local time), Zelenskyy said the remaining residents were living in "inhumane conditions" with Russian troops instilling "deliberate terror" on those attempting to flee.

-Earlier in the day, Zelensky issued a grim plea to the Kremlin where he urged Russia to allow civilians to evacuate Mariupol.
+Earlier in the day, Zelenskyy issued a grim plea to the Kremlin where he urged Russia to allow civilians to evacuate Mariupol.

 "There is nothing left there.
 Only ruins," said Zelenskyy in a video-link up with the Italian parliament.